Drlordbasil/AURORA/README.md

 ## Contributing

-We welcome contributions!
+I welcome contributions!
 Feel free to fork the project, create a new branch, and submit a pull request.

 ## License